-Mains voltage must be 230V 50/60 Hz!
+Mains voltage must be 230 V 50/60 Hz!
 Always connect the units to ground!

-The way the units are connected regarding the 230V is explained in the figure above.
-Please note that the emergency switch on the Paper Roll Feeder will turn off the power and air to all machines when they are pushed down.
+The way the units are connected regarding the 230 V is explained in the figure above.
+Please note that the emergency switches will turn off the power and air to all machines when they are pushed down.
 The main switch on the Paper Roll Feeder will also turn everything off.

-When power is present, the Printer operator panel will turn the Paper Roll Feeder and the stacker unit on or off.
+When power is present, the Printer operator panel will turn the Paper Roll Feeder and the S&F unit on or off.

 Note!
 The Printer will "fall to sleep" when it has been inactive for 15 min.
-"Sleep" means that the Printer operator panel will go dark and the PRF and stacker unit will be turned off.
+"Sleep" means that the Printer operator panel will go dark and the PRF an S&F unit will be turned off.
 To turn it on again, you can touch the operator panel, or send a document from the computer.

-2.9 Connecting the Printer to the mains and computer
+2.8 Connecting the Printer to the mains and computer.